 Moraine Valley's Nature Study Area is geologically unique.
 It is one of the few places in Cook County, Illinois, where visitors can see the three beach levels of old Lake Chicago (which receded to what is now Lake Michigan).
 Ten thousand years ago, Moraine Valley's campus would have been under 40 feet of water as the shores of Lake Chicago used to wash up on the beach where Kean Avenue is currently located.

-The college’s Nature Study Area also serves as an outdoor laboratory for faculty to take their students for fieldwork in biology, botany, geology, earth science and environmental science.
+The college's Nature Study Area also serves as an outdoor laboratory for faculty to take their students for fieldwork in biology, botany, geology, earth science, and environmental science.
 Students explore birds, animals and plant life in their natural environment and learn firsthand about water and soil testing.
-In addition to the prairie, the area contains two ponds and oak savanna (with a 100-year-old bur oak tree).
+In addition to the prairie, the area contains two ponds and an oak savanna (with a 100-year-old bur oak tree).
 The pond, established in 1977, is 16-feet deep at the center and is fed by 11 springs, one of which is Sullivan Spring.

 The Nature Study Area also has a sundial, built and donated by retired professor Roger Carlsen, who is a blacksmith.

 People of all ages enjoy the unique features of the Nature Study Area, and schools and community groups are invited to explore plant and animal life.

 For more information about the Nature Study Area or to schedule a tour, contact Contact Jana Svec at (708) 974-5621 or firstname.lastname@example.org.